FAC9/READMES/week-3/http-methods-codes.md

 The server has encountered a problem and can't fulfil the request.
 Normally this happens if the route handler has a bug in it.

+#####502 Bad Gateway
+The server was acting as a gateway or proxy and received an invalid response from the upstream server.

 #####503 Service Unavailable

 The server can't deal with your request due to temporary overload or scheduled maintenance.
 It might respond with a `Retry-After` header to let the client know how long to wait.

+#####508 Loop Detected
+The server detected an infinite loop while processing the request (sent in lieu of 208 Already Reported).